mhevery/jasmine-node/README.md

 You can supply the following arguments:
   *  `--autoTest`          - rerun automatically the specs when a file changes
-  * `--watchFolders PATH`- when used with --autoTest, watches the given path(s) and runs all tests if a change is detected
+  *  `--coffee`            - load coffee-script which allows execution .coffee files
+  *  `--help, -h`          - display this help and exit
+  *  `--junit`             - use the junit xml reporter
+  *  `--junitConfig <file>`- configuration json file to use with junit, will set --junit if used
+  *  `--match, -m REGEXP`  - load only specs containing "REGEXPspec"
+  *  `--matchAll`          - relax requirement of "spec" in spec file names
   *  `--noColor`           - do not use color coding for output
-  * `-m, --match REGEXP` - load only specs containing "REGEXPspec"
-  * `--matchAll`         - relax requirement of "spec" in spec file names
+  *  `--noStackTrace`      - suppress the stack trace generated from a test failure
   *  `--verbose`           - print extra information per each test run
-  * `--coffee`           - load coffee-script which allows execution .coffee files
-  * `--noStackTrace`     - suppress the stack trace generated from a test failure
   *  `--version`           - show the current version
-  * `-h, --help`         - display this help and exit
+  *  `--watchFolders PATH` - when used with --autoTest, watches the given path(s) and runs all tests if a change is detected

 Individual files to test can be added as bare arguments to the end of the args.